grBer/larapics_live_veriosn/README.md

       <br/>
       2. Open your command prompt and navigate to 'larapics' folder
       3. While you are in 'larapics' folder run the command 'composer install' to install the necessary dependencies
-      4. Once installation of depedencies finish remain to larapics folder and run the command 'php artisan key:generate' to generate a new app key
+      4. Once installation of depedencies finishes remain to larapics folder and run the command 'php artisan key:generate' to generate a new app key
       5. Edit .env file  by adding your credentials
       6. Run from your cmd within larapics folder the command 'php artisan migrate' to migrate with your database
       7. Run the symlink.php file (simply open your localhost in your browser and run it)